 Things to Do in Cordoba

-Cordoba is home to the breathtaking Mezquita (mosque-cathedral) with its beguiling mix of Christian and Moorish architecture and decor, that has been standing in this spot since the 8th century.
+Cordoba is home to the breathtaking Mezquita (mosque-cathedral) with its beguiling mix of Christian and Moorish architecture and decor, which has been standing in this spot since the 8th century.

 Alongside this masterpiece is the Real Alcazar, home to Spanish royalty through the ages and a beautiful lush garden where sunlight bounces off the trickling water, such a feature of Moorish gardens.

-Wander the narrow cobbled streets, surrounded by honeyed buildings and pretty and colourful courtyards to find hidden corners and charming squares.
+Wander the narrow cobbled streets, surrounded by honeyed buildings and pretty and colorful courtyards to find hidden corners and charming squares.

 Enjoy the local sherry-like wine, Montilla, with tapas whilst watching a live Flamenco show.
 Full of passion and intricate moves, you’ll be as mesmerized by the dancing as you are in the city.